AnkiMonkey/AnkiHelperApp/README.md

   <img src="./1.png" alt="Diagram" width="500"/>
 </p>

-- Each topic on new sheet reachable from main sheet via crosslink, ennumerated and named, can be filter within one sheet with all notes
+- Each topic on new sheet reachable from main sheet via crosslink, ennumerated and named, tags can be filtered within one sheet > notes for ∀ topic to be found here

 <p align="center">
   <img src="./2.png" alt="Diagram" width="500"/>